wehs7661/ensemble_md/docs/getting_started.rst

     pytest -vv --disable-pytest-warnings --cov=ensemble_md --cov-report=xml --color=yes ensemble_md/tests/

-Note that the flags :code:`--cov` and :code:`--cov-report` require that :code:`pytest-cov` be installed.
+Note that the flags :code:`--cov` and :code:`--cov-report` are just for generating a coverage report and can be omitted.
+These flags require that :code:`pytest-cov` be installed.

 3.2.
 Tests for the functions that use MPI
 -----------------------------------------
-For the tests that require MPI (all implemented in `test_mpi_func.py`), one can use the following command:
+For the tests that require MPI (all implemented in :code:`tests/test_mpi_func.py`), one can use the following command:
 ::

     mpirun -np 4 pytest -vv --disable-pytest-warnings --cov=ensemble_md --cov-report=xml --color=yes ensemble_md/tests/test_mpi_func.py --with-mpi